donald-macritchie/hangman/README.md

 Hangman is a traditional wordgame in which users are given an unknown, randomly selected word and will attempt to solve the word without losing all their lives.

-In the tradintional hangman style, users are given visual cues which will show how close the man is to hanging.
+In the tradintional hangman style, users are given visual cues which will show how close the man is to hanging and the user losing the game.

  - [View the live project here](https://hangmangamedonald-e8eff857df0e.herokuapp.com/)
  - [View the GoogleSheet score sheet here](https://docs.google.com/spreadsheets/d/1W9FJOD7I6zvGU6Km_MUCAl6m-Qe9awPYgbM-_RcsL2k/edit#gid=21513738)